aghstrategies/com.aghstrategies.tsys/README.md

 # CiviCRM Tsys Payment Processor

-Integrates the [Tsys](https://www.tsys.com/) payment processor (for Credit/Debit cards) into CiviCRM so it can be used it to accept Credit / Debit card payments on your site.
+Integrates the [TSYS®](https://www.tsys.com/) payment processor (for Credit/Debit cards) into CiviCRM so it can be used it to accept Credit / Debit card payments on your site.

+With TSYS® you get a Top 100 Global Technology Leader, as named by Thomson Reuters, and more than 35 years of payment experience helping businesses like yours.
+TSYS provides seamless, secure and innovative solutions across the payments spectrum.
+They succeed because they put people, and their needs, at the heart of every decision.
+It’s an approach they call ‘People-Centered Payments®’.
+TSYS is a member of [The Civic 50](https://www.pointsoflight.org/) and only payments company to achieve [World's Most Ethical Companies®](https://www.worldsmostethicalcompanies.com/honorees/) by Ethisphere Institute in 2018.
+Whether you only take payments online, by mobile app or by phone – or need a solution that integrates in-person payments with your online payments – TSYS has convenient options for people to pay you that help you manage your business.
+Gain peace of mind knowing the payments you receive are encrypted and tokenized for greater security.
+Receive payments faster and increase the frequency you receive payments with automated options for scheduled and recurring payments.

+For more information visit: https://docs.civicrm.org/tsys/en/latest/

 ## Configuration
 All configuration is in the standard Payment Processors settings area in CiviCRM admin